Vitamin A For Children: Right Dosage, Benefits, And Side Effects

 Some fortified foods, like ready-to-eat breakfast cereals and juices, contain added preformed vitamin A, an active form of vitamin A easily absorbed by the body.

-Vitamin A overdose can occur due to excess intake of vitamin A supplements and excess consumption of liver.
-It is best to limit liver intake to once in a week and only serve small portions (4).
+Vitamin A overdose can occur due to excess intake of vitamin A supplements and excess consumption of the liver.
+It is best to limit liver intake to once a week and only serve small portions (4).
 If your child is on vitamin A supplements or is consuming other animal sources of vitamin A, like fish oil or eggs, then do not feed them liver.

 protip_icon Quick tip